Patrick FISHER

 arrangement will have reduced pump efficiency.
 This reduced

-efficiency is caused by the lower pump pressures that result from
+efficiency is caused by the lower pump pressures that result

-twin-pistons which are not reciprocating simultaneously.
+from twin-pistons which are not reciprocating simultaneously.

 For other 4-stroke arrangements, such as in-line type or V-type,

-under-piston pump 32b can be replaced by crankcase compression for
+under-piston pump 32b can be replaced by crankcase compression

-single-cylinders and/or in-line twin-cylinders with crankcase pump
+combinations of single-cylinders and/or in-line twin-cylinders

 In FIG. 24, there is shown a self-supercharged, 4-stroke cycle

 single-cylinder engine.
-Intake port 31a provides induction of the
+Intake port 31a provides induction of

-charge passes from crankcase 1b through single transfer port 41 a
+compressed charge passes from crankcase 1b through single

-into cylinder head intake port 42a, through intake valve 44 and
+transfer port 41 a into cylinder head intake port 42a, through

-into cylinder 10g for combustion.
-Because of two under-piston
+intake valve 44 and into cylinder 10g for combustion.
+Because of

-greatly improved supercharging.
+stroke, there is greatly improved supercharging.

-As an alternative, FIG. 24 can be converted to 4-stroke crankcase
+As an alternative, FIG. 24 can be converted to 4-stroke

-Various multicylinder in-line and V-type arrangements can be
+efficiency.
+Various multicylinder in-line and V-type

 In FIG. 25, there is shown a self-aspirated, 2-stroke cycle

-single-cylinder engine which includes a double chamber consisting
+single-cylinder engine which includes a double chamber

-intake T-manifold 46.
-T-manifold 46 interconnects carburetor 29 to
+interconnected by intake T-manifold 46.
+T-manifold 46

-crankcase 1c and to one (as shown) or more under-piston pumps 32.
+interconnects carburetor 29 to crankcase 1c and to one (as

-Carburetor 29 connects to check valve 34 which is attached to the
+check valve 34 which is attached to the intake of T-manifold 46.

-intake of T-manifold 46.
-The T-manifold intake begins at main
+The T-manifold intake begins at main passage 47 with the main

-passage 47 with the main passage outlet connected to under-piston
+passage outlet connected to under-piston intake port 31 (3<rd

-intake port 31 (3<rd > port) of pump 32.
-A first crankcase
+> port) of pump 32.
+A first crankcase passage 48

-crankcase 1c, whereby the T-manifold provides interconnecting
+whereby the T-manifold provides interconnecting passages for

-to under-piston pump 32.
+under-piston pump 32.
 Crankcase passage 48 is aligned such to

 allow the rotating crankshaft to boost charge into T-manifold,